Arizona, the desert state of the USA, most commonly known as the “Copper State,” is famous for its Saguaro Cacti and abundant minerals.

 However, that’s not the only thing it is known for!

-The red rocks of Sedona and the renowned Grand Canyon are considered the highlight of the state, giving it the name “The Grand Canyon State.”
+The red rocks of Sedona and the renowned Grand Canyon National Park are considered the highlight of the state, giving it the name “The Grand Canyon State.”

-We have put together a complete guide for your road trip from Sedona to Grand Canyon, how long it takes, and what fun things you can do on the way to your Grand Canyon family trip of a lifetime!
+We have put together a complete guide for your road trip from Sedona to Grand Canyon, along with how long it takes and suggested fun things you can do on the way to your Grand Canyon family trip of a lifetime!

 So, fasten your seatbelts as you journey through the tall pine trees, majestic mountains, and desert plains from Sedona to Grand Canyon!